What is juvenile polyposis syndrome?

 Any signs of rectal bleeding, anemia, abdominal pain, constipation, diarrhea, or other changes in the stool should be brought to the attention of a doctor and evaluated.

 A colonoscopy, and upper endoscopy should be done at age 15 or earlier if there are symptoms.
 If the test results are normal, they should be repeated every 1 to 3 years, depending on the number of polyps.

 Individuals who develop large numbers of polyps that cannot be removed during endoscopy may need to have surgery to remove part of the colon or stomach.

 Individuals with JPS and a SMAD4 genetic mutation should talk to their doctor about additional screening for HHT.

 Screening options may change over time as new technologies are developed and more is learned about JPS.
 It is important to talk with your doctor about appropriate screening tests.

 Learn more about what to expect when having common tests and procedures and scans.

-- What type of colon polyps have I had?
-(The two most common types are hyperplastic polyps [noncancerous growths in the lining of the colon] and adenomatous polyps [growths in the lining of the colon that can become cancerous].)
+What type of colon polyps have I had?
+The 2 most common types are hyperplastic polyps, which are noncancerous growths in the lining of the colon, and adenomatous polyps, which are growths in the lining of the colon that can become cancerous.

 If you are concerned about your family history and think your family may have JPS, consider asking the following questions: